-Last week Darrius and I celebrated our 3-year wedding anniversary!
+Last week Darrius and I celebrated our 3 year wedding anniversary!
 This past weekend we continued the celebration with a 3-day staycation at the Renaissance Baltimore Harborplace.
 We lead a pretty active lifestyle, together and separately, so the time spent relaxing, shopping and just being alone with one another was perfect.
 One thing we like to do each year is “review” our marriage.
 We sit and talk about our highs and lows, things we’ve improved on and certain things we need to continue working on.
-I want to share some of my most memorable lessons, just like I did last year, so check out the top 7 marriage lessons I’ve learned these past 3 years.
+I want to share of the lessons I’ve learned so far, so check out the top 7 marriage lessons I’ve learned over the past 3 years.

 So tell me, what are your thoughts on my 7 marriage lessons?
 Any tips or advice you’d like to share?
 Let me know!

 KEEP UP WITH ME